 Lessons for Training & Curriculum Specialists and Managers

-Comprehensive Activity Plans
+Activity Plans and Resources

-Fully-developed, flexible plans support children’s engagement in learning across the entire year.
-Each activity plan includes: a model of high-quality use of the plan; scaffolding tips for providing extra support or enrichment to children; a related center (interest area) activity; and ways to use the plan in family child care.
+Fully-developed, flexible activity plans support children’s engagement in learning across the entire year.
+Each activity plan includes: a model of high-quality use of the plan; scaffolding tips for providing extra support or enrichment to children; a related center (interest area) activity; and ways to adapt the plan in family child care.
 Plans for infants and toddlers also include “What to Look For” guidance in responding to children’s experiences.

-Classroom and Family Resources
+Family Engagement Resources